Azure/azure-sdk-for-net/sdk/formrecognizer/Azure.AI.FormRecognizer/samples/Sample_AnalyzeWithCustomModel.md

 # Analyze a document with a custom model

-This sample demonstrates how to extract text and key information from your custom documents, using models you built with your own document types.
+This sample demonstrates how to analyze text, field values, selection marks, and table data from custom documents.
+Custom models are trained with your own data, so they're tailored to your documents.
 For more information on how to do the training, see [build a model][build_a_model].

 To get started you'll need a Cognitive Services resource or a Form Recognizer resource.
 See [README][README] for prerequisites and instructions.